-We have entered into a portfolio acquisition agreement that grants us the exclusive right to purchase the Portfolio for approximately \$98 million in cash (subject to certain adjustments) plus accrued interest on the assets in the Portfolio.
+Prior to the pricing of this offering, we will enter into a portfolio acquisition agreement that grants us the exclusive right to purchase the Portfolio for approximately \$181 million in cash (subject to certain adjustments) plus accrued interest on the assets in the Portfolio.
 See Figure 2 below for a diagram representing the Portfolio sale.
-Our board of directors has engaged Valuation Research Corporation ("VRC"), an independent valuation firm, to assist it in determining the fair value of each illiquid investment in the Portfolio for which there are no readily available market quotations.
-We have agreed to pay VRC a total fee of approximately \$160,000.
-Our investment adviser has provided VRC with detailed information on each investment, including prices for each investment in the Portfolio that it believes represent fair value.
-VRC has conducted a valuation analysis on each asset in the Portfolio and is of the opinion that the prices proposed by our investment adviser for such assets are reasonable.
+Our board of directors has engaged Valuation Research Corporation ("VRC"), an independent valuation firm, to assist them in determining the fair value of each illiquid investment in the Portfolio for which there are no readily available market quotations.
+We have agreed to pay VRC a total fee of approximately \$140,000.
+Our investment manager has provided VRC with detailed information on each investment, including prices for each investment in the Portfolio that it believes represent fair value.
+VRC has conducted a preliminary valuation analysis on each asset in the Portfolio and is of the opinion that the prices proposed by our investment manager for such assets seem reasonable.
+VRC is still in the process of conducting its analysis on these investments and will provide an opinion as to the fair value of each of these investments based upon the most current information available on or about the date of the closing of this offering and will update its opinion on or about the date of the closing of the sale of such investments to us based upon the then most current information available.
 Our board of directors will utilize the services of VRC to review the fair value of any securities considered by our investment adviser.
-Based on its reviews and analysis, VRC is of the opinion that the final fair value of the Portfolio is consistent in all material respects with the prices proposed by our investment manager.
+VRC is still conducting its review, and has not formed a final opinion, but based on its preliminary analysis, VRC is of the opinion that the final fair value of the Portfolio should be consistent with the prices that our investment manager has proposed.

 The purchase price will be the sum of the valuations ascribed to each asset in the Portfolio as determined by our board of directors.
 The term of the portfolio acquisition agreement provides for a final valuation of the investments and a corresponding price adjustment prior to the closing of the purchase of the Portfolio.
 Consents are generally not required with respect to the transfer or assignment of many of the investments in the Portfolio, except in the case of a limited number of the Portfolio assets, which consents we expect to receive prior to the purchase of the Portfolio.
-If a consent is required and not obtained from any portfolio company in the Portfolio as of the closing of the purchase, the purchase price will be reduced by the amount ascribed to such asset and we will purchase only the portion of the Portfolio for which we have received the necessary consents and acknowledgements.
+If a consent is required and not obtained from any portfolio company in the Portfolio as of the closing of the purchase, the purchase price will be reduced by the amount ascribed to such asset and we will purchase only the portfolio for which we have received the necessary consents and acknowledgements.
 If the consent is received within 60 days following the closing, we will purchase the assets at the final valuation amount plus accrued interest.
 In compliance with our future obligations as a BDC, we will offer to provide each of the companies in the Portfolio our significant managerial assistance.
 The portfolio acquisition agreement contains customary representations and warranties, including those relating to good title to the investments to be purchased.
 In addition, CDO Fund III will agree to indemnify us for one year following the closing of the portfolio acquisition agreement for any losses resulting from the breach by CDO Fund III of its obligations under the portfolio acquisition agreement.